ronancpl/HeavenMS/docs/feature_list.md

 * MapleArrowFetcher - Updates min/max quantity dropped on all arrows drop data, calculations based on mob level and whether it's a boss or not.
 * MapleCouponInstaller - Retrieves coupon info from the WZ and makes a SQL table with it.
 The server will use that table to gather info regarding rates and intervals.
 * MapleIdRetriever - Two behaviors: generates a SQL table with relation (id, name) of the handbook given as input.
 Given a file with names, outputs a file with ids.
+* MapleInvalidItemIdFetcher - Generates a file listing all inexistent itemid's currently laying on the DB.
 * MapleMapInfoRetriever - Basic tool for detecting missing info nodes on the map field structures (maps failing to have an info node on the WZ is an critical issue).
 * MapleMesoFetcher - Creates meso drop data for mobs with more than 4 items (thus overworld mobs), calculations based on mob level and whether it's a boss or not.
 * MapleMobBookIndexer - Generates a SQL table with all relations of cardid and mobid present in the mob book.